MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 Pairing can happen in one of two ways:
 </a>

-* Deployment: when items are copied from one stage to another using the **Deploy** button they're automatically paired.
+* Deployment: when an unpaired item is copied from one stage to another using the *Deploy* button, the previously unpaired item is automatically paired with the copy.
 * Assigning a workspace to a deployment stage: when a workspace is assigned to a deployment stage the deployment pipeline attempts to pair items.
 The pairing criteria are:

   * Item Name